LCMApps/video-quality-tools/README.md

 in the last GOP that was not finished.
 It's important to remember the `remainedFrames` output and push a new frame to the `remainedFrames` array when it arrives.

-For the full GOPs `processFrames` calculates min/max/mean values of bitrates (in kbit/s) and framerates and returns them in `payload` field.
+For the full GOPs `processFrames` calculates min/max/mean values of bitrates (in kbit/s), framerates and GOP duration (in seconds) and returns them in `payload` field.
 The result of the check for the similarity of GOP structures for the collected GOPs is returned in `areAllGopsIdentical` field.
+Fields `width`, `height` and `aspectRatio` adjust on data from first frame of the first collected GOP.
+Value of `hasAudioStream` reflects a presence of audio frames.

 `processFrames` may throw `Errors.GopNotFoundError`.